-- Move onto more advanced ideas if you want to experiment.
+- Move on to more advanced ideas if you want to experiment.

 Generally speaking, fabric painting requires these basic tools.

+- Fabric Markers - Fabric pens (or permanent pens) are used for outlining and drawing.
+Outlines then can be filled with paint.
 I regularly use the Sharpie brand fabric markers to draw doll faces on calico fabric.
-Just read the instructions as you often need to press the ink to set it before washing.
+Just read the instructions, as you often need to press the ink to set it before washing.
 I

+Yes!
 The best paint to use for fabric painting is acrylic fabric paint or textile paint.
 These are specially designed to paint on fabric and to withstand washing.

 Consider whether you want to have an opaque or transparent look to your paints.
 Extra water added to the paint on a ratio of 5:1 creates a watercolor paint effect.
-For darker fabric colors you will need much more opaque paints for the color to show up.
+For darker fabric colors, you will need much more opaque paints for the color to show up.

-Different mediums create different effects like transparent mediums, puffy paint mediums and matt mediums.
+Different mediums create different effects, like transparent mediums, puffy paint mediums, and matt mediums.